openthread/wireshark/WiresharkForThread.md

 This document is a short summary for what is needed to build Wireshark from the `thread-wireshark` repository and how to use Git in conjunction with it.

+**Note that as of 2015-09-21, the Thread Wireshark repository is officially hosted on Bitbucket (https://bitbucket.org/threadgroup/thread-wireshark).**

 ## Instructions for building using Windows ##

-### Git and Github ###
+### Git and Bitbucket ###

-The first thing to point out is that Git and Github are not the same thing.
-Github hosts projects as Git repositories, using Git "under the hood".
-As a result, Github can be used very effectively in conjunction with Git on your local PC using a cloned repository and that is the recommended way of working.
+The first thing to point out is that Git and Github are not the same thing and that Bitbucket is a replacement for Github, not Git.
+Bitbucket hosts projects as Git repositories, using Git "under the hood".
+As a result, Bitbucket can be used very effectively in conjunction with Git on your local PC using a cloned repository and that is the recommended way of working.

 ### Development tools ###